 When the smell is health-related, the person may not produce enough Trimethylamine.
 In other situations, they may produce too much of it.
 When they sweat it may come out through their pores and that gives up a smell similar to cat pee.
 Some individuals have a genetic disorder called 3-Methylcrotonylglycinuria.
 The body isn’t able to break down proteins correctly.

-Be compassionate when you talk to someone about smelling like cat pee.
+Be compassionate when you talk to someone about smelling like a cat.
 You should address this with them in private.
 Never do it in a public place or with other people around.
 They may become upset or cry because of what you share with them.

 Be ready for a mixture of emotions.
 Some individuals will get defensive and others will be embarrassed by it.
 Do all you can to convey to them you aren’t judging them and you do want to help.